 Advance ticket reservations are now available!
 Tickets will be released every two weeks on Tuesday at noon.

-MOCA Grand Avenue is open to the public with advance FREE ticket reservations.
-Tickets will be released every two weeks on Tuesday at 9:30am.
 All visitors, including members, need to get advance timed-entry tickets online.
 A very limited number of tickets may be available to be reserved on-site.
-Phone reservations are available at the MOCA Box Office by calling 213-633-5351 between the hours of 11am-3pm.
+Phone reservations are available at the MOCA Box Office by calling 213-633-5351 between the hours of 11am-5pm Thursday—Sunday.
 General admission to MOCA is free courtesy of Carolyn Clark Powers.